On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: SLDIC: Outer Bounds

-\begin{theorem} In the very high interference regime, i.e., for $\alpha \geq 2$, the symmetric rate of the $2$-user SLDIC with limited-rate transmitter cooperation and secrecy constraints at the receivers is upper bounded as: $R_s \leq 2C$. \end{theorem} \begin{proof} The proof is provided in Appendix \ref{sec:theoremSLDIC-outer2}. \end{proof} \textit{Remark:} Theorem~\ref{th:theoremSLDIC-outer2} implies that, for $\alpha \geq 2$, it is not possible to achieve a rate greater than $2C$, regardless of $m$ and $n$.
-In particular, when $C=0$, i.e., without cooperation, it is not possible to achieve a nonzero rate.
+\begin{theorem} In the very high interference regime, i.e., for $\alpha \geq 2$, the symmetric rate of the $2$-user SLDIC with limited-rate transmitter cooperation and secrecy constraints at the receivers is upper bounded as: $R_s \leq 2C$. \end{theorem} \begin{proof} The proof is provided in Appendix~\ref{sec:theoremSLDIC-outer2}. \end{proof} \textit{Remarks:} \begin{itemize} \item The outer bound in Theorem~$2$ can be extended to the asymmetric case under the following condition